TransmissionZero/Windows-1-Example-Application/Readme.md

 ## Building the Application

-To build the application with Microsoft C, open a command prompt, change to the directory containing the Makefile, and run "make Win1App".
-Note that you will need a very old version of the C compiler and Windows SDK to build the application.
-I built it with Microsoft C 4 (not to be confused with Visual C++ 4), but I believe it will compile with Microsoft C 5 as well.
-It cannot be built with newer tools, e.g. Visual C++ 1.52, and I'm not aware of any freely available tools you can use to build it.
+To build the application you will either need Microsoft C 4 with a Windows 1 SDK or Microsoft C 5 with a Windows 2 SDK.
+To perform the build, open a command prompt (with the relevant environment variables set that Microsoft C needs), change to the directory containing the Makefile, and run "make Win1App".

+Note that Microsoft C should not be confused with Visual C++, as Visual C++ 4.0 arrived on the scene nearly 10 years after Visual C 4.0.
+Even Visual C++ 1.0 is too new to build Windows 1 and 2 applications with.

+I'm not aware of any freely available tools you can use to build the application.

 ## Terms of Use